infosfkhan/DynamicPdfGenerator/src/README.md

 - Java Development Kit (JDK) 21: Ensure JDK 21 is installed on your system as the project is configured with Java 21 compatibility.
 - build automation tool: Gradle
+- resources should have a directory named pdfs with empty({}) pdf-metadata.json  file at least.

 ## Dependencies